 A video demonstration of some techniques covered in the course:

-John comes from a musical family and has been studying and playing guitar and bass for over thirty years.
+John comes from a musical family and has been studying, playing and teaching guitar, as well as bodhrán, tin whistle and a range of Irish traditional instruments, for over thirty years.
 He works in many different styles, including blues, rock, jazz, traditional and flamenco, and he has performed and recorded with a number of Irish groups, gigging extensively throughout Ireland, Canada, the UK, the US and Spain.
 He began teaching in 1988 at the Scarborough School of Guitar in Toronto, Canada, where he also studied composition and flatpick technique.
-He has also studied flamenco guitar with Miguel Escudero Lopez in Seville, Spain and traditional music at St. Enda’s Folk Park & Museum, and he continues to develop techniques in the range of guitar styles he plays and teaches.
-John has taught guitar, bodhrán and tin whistle at the New School since 2003.
-In addition to this course, he teaches our Introducing Guitar for Adults and Introducing Guitar for Teens courses, as well as outreach guitar classes for our In-School Music Programme and Music at Work Programme.
+He has also studied flamenco guitar with Miguel Escudero Lopez in Seville, Spain and traditional music at St. Enda’s Folk Park & Museum, and he continues to develop techniques in a range of guitar styles.
+John was the only guitar player selected by the renowned vocal innovator and improviser Bobby McFerrin to perform with him in the National Concert Hall for Bobby McFerrin Meets Ireland (2013), a unique collaboration for the Waltons World Masters Series between Bobby and a small, select group of Irish performers – chosen to represent the creativity, tradition and spirit of Ireland and selected through an Ireland-wide audition process.
+He has taught at the New School since 2003 and also teaches our Introducing Guitar for Adults, Introducing Guitar for Teens and Introducing Bodhrán courses, as well as guitar and bodhrán courses for our Outreach Programme.

 ‘John is an excellent instructor who has time for each student.
 This ensures that whatever issues the student has are ultimately dealt with successfully.’